OndraSvec/OndraSvec/README.md

 - 🔭 I’m currently looking for **a team where I can contribute my skills and knowledge while improving my capabilities**

-- 🌱 Right now, I’m learning **Java** to further improve my skillset
+- 🌱 Right now, I’m taking **FrontendMasters** courses to further improve my skillset

 - 👨‍💻 You can check out my portfolio at [ondrasvec.dev](https://www.ondrasvec.dev)